Material design for Wear OS helps you design engaging app experiences.

 Design for round devices first to make sure your layout works within the smaller size constraints.
 Designing for round displays makes it easier to adjust your content for square displays.

 Take your designs for a spin

 People wearing watches are regularly in motion, whether they are standing, gesturing, or running to catch a bus.
-Test your designs in situations that involve user movement to make sure the design is usable at a glance.

 Material Design for Wear OS helps you design engaging app experiences.
 The following screenshots show a few illustrated examples of Wear OS apps that follow the principles described in this guide.